oscar-bender-stone/honors-thesis/source/foundations.typ

 ]

-With this, we can _definitively claim_ which statements are proven correctly in the realm of computatbility.
+With this corollary, in combination to @equi_consistency, we can _definitively claim_ which statements are proven correctly in the realm of computatbility.
 This is key for the reliablity of the method presented in the remaining sections of this paper.